 Myth 1- A Root Canal Procedure is painful.

-Fact – When people need a root canal procedure, pain is the most common apprehension that comes to mind.
+Fact – When people need a root canal procedure, is a root canal painful is the most common apprehension that comes to mind.
 However, the source of pain they feel is actually the on-going infection in the tooth, not getting a root canal.
 RCT carried out during this pain causes a psychological impact on the patient.

 This makes them think that the pain is due to the treatment rather than the disease.
 This procedure is done under local anesthesia, which eliminates the pain.
 With the latest technological advancements and anesthetics, root canal treatment today is not painful.